 If you submitted in P40 onwards, you can access your feedback through the submission portal you used to submit your work.
-If you submitted work prior to P40, the ACCA team at Oxford Brookes University will have sent your feedback to the email address you gave when submitting your work.
+Use the email you gave when creating your account.
 Please contact the team on acca@brookes.ac.uk if you think you have not received your feedback.